usnistgov/pyPRISM/docs/install/noninstall.rst

     (Windows) > set PATH=%PATH%;C:\path\to\pyPRISM\dir

 .. note::

     The path in the above examples should be to the directory **containing** pyPRISM.
-The specified directory should be the one containing ``setup.py`` in the repository you downloaded or cloned from GitHub and not the one containing ``__init__.py``.
+The specified directory should be the one containing ``pyproject.toml`` in the repository you downloaded or cloned from GitHub and not the one containing ``__init__.py``.

 .. warning::